christie-sorenson/iwt/bookpoc/ejs/README.md

 # JavaScript CRUD - List and Delete - EJS/Express Version

 An example to show how to do an express CRUD using MySQL and EJS.
+We have 4 examples:
+* Full postback/no ajax (server side template)
+* Hybrid (full load on list and ajax on the rest) (server side template)
+* Full Ajax (client side template)
+* Ajax and Local Storage/Offline (client side template)

 # Setting Up